KWIPPED/approve-wordpress-development-libraries/README.md

 The APPROVE Devtools plugin provides the building blocks for integrating KWIPPED APPROVE into any worpress website.
 Rather than addressing a specific template or e-commerce platform, it is generic and can be used with any template and any e-commerce platform. .

-This progin provides functionality in three different web stack layers.
-Page level (design), Javascipt (page logic) and PHP code (server side programming).
+This progin provides functionality in two different web stack layers.
+Javascipt (page logic) and PHP code (server side programming).

 # TL;DR